HISTORY

 1972

-First Lieutenant Rollie Anderson returned home from the Air Force to join ATS and help run his father, Harold’s, business.
+First Lieutenant Rollie Anderson returned home from the Air Force to join ATS and help run the company with his father, Harold.

 1976

 ATS worked with The Manitowoc Company to develop a trailer capable of hauling their crane houses.
-This provided ATS authority to haul outbound freight for Manitowoc.
-It was also part of the first stages of Heavy Haul at ATS.
+This was part of the first stages of heavy haul services at ATS.

 1980

-President Jimmy Carter signed into law the Motor Carrier Regulatory Reform and Modernization Act, also known as deregulation, which allowed trucking companies more freedom over rates and other business decisions.
+President Jimmy Carter signed the Motor Carrier Regulatory Reform and Modernization Act into law.
+Also known as deregulation, this act gave trucking companies more freedom over rates and other business decisions.

 1983

-ATS, Inc., ATS’ Vans division, was formed to add a new service offering for ATS customers looking for enclosed trailer freight.
+ATS, Inc., our dry vans division, was formed to serve ATS customers looking for enclosed trailer service.
 A new logo was also introduced to reflect ATS’ national reputation.

 1989

 Gross revenues exceeded $100 million.
-ATS also expanded into brokerage business by introducing Sureway Transportation, which provided customers more freight capacity.
+ATS expanded into brokerage and provided customers more freight capacity by introducing Sureway Transportation.

 1990

-ATS initiated service to and from Mexico to offer customers a trustworthy and reliable solution to get their freight across borders.
+ATS initiated service to and from Mexico, offering customers a trustworthy and reliable cross-border freight solution.

 1992